It’s a Problem

 So am I guilty of the same thing?
 Am I just asking people to be nice to me and make me feel good?
 No. That’s not why I go to church.
 I go to connect with God.
 But let me tell you something, I won’t stay in a place where I don’t connect with people.
 The church is supposed to be about people coming together to worship and serve God.
-It’s not about people just gathering as independent “carbon based units” (i.e. humans) to sing a few songs, listen to somebody preach and get home as quickly as you can.
+It’s not about people just gathering as independent “carbon-based units” (i.e. humans) to sing a few songs, listen to somebody preach and get home as quickly as possible.

 Pastors, stop bragging about how your church is a “family” when nobody gives a rip about the newcomers.
-Stop looking at new people as potential givers and a body you can count to measure the growth of your church and the supposed effectiveness or your ministry.
+Stop looking at new people as potential givers and a body you can count to measure the growth of your church.
 Do whatever it takes to make newcomers feel like a part!!

 So make a commitment to Christ today that you will personally make every effort to reach out to the visitors and act like a friend.
 It’s not what you say that makes you a friendly person, it’s what you DO!